mayank-shekhar/aepsdk-expo-plugin/docs/getting-started.md

 In you application, open the expo's `app.json` file and modify the plugins section to include the Adobe Experience Platform SDK Expo plugin.

-The plugin has the following configuration options:

-- `environmentFileId`: The environment file ID from the Adobe Experience Platform Mobile Tag property value.
-- `logLevel`: The log level for the SDK.
-The available options are `VERBOSE`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `ASSERT`.
-- `allowNativeChanges`: A boolean value to allow the plugin to make changes to the native code.
-The default value is `true`.
-Since it is expected that this plugin is used in new Expo projects.
-You can set this to `false` if you do not want the Plugin to make changes to the native code.

 ```json
 {
   "expo": {